Hi. I’m Sam. And I’m a big scaredy cat…

 I’m also a scaredy cat when it comes to dogs.
 And (controversially) I don’t really like them either.
 Or cats.
 Or the little fluffy rabbits, chicks, guinea pigs and other animals they have at the petting zoo.
 I am not sure I like any animals really… I’m weird I know.

-I’ll admit some animals are quite cute but thats as far as my love/hate of them goes.
+I’ll admit some animals are quite cute (to look at) but thats as far as my love/hate of them goes.
 I feel obliged to take Molly to places like the zoo or petting farm so she doesn’t develop my irrational fear.
 These places smell and are muddy.
 Definitely not a happy mama on days that involve me willingly visiting animals.

 I’ve tried to ‘man up’ so to speak since having Molly.
 I don’t want her to have this unjustified fear of all of the animals.
 I think I have done quite well actually and I’ve lost count of how many spiders and earwigs I’ve had to catch and take outside while trying to remain calm.